Staff Members - Who is Helping You Learn?

 Dan Foote, Percussion Coordinator, has performed in a wide variety of musical roles nationally and internationally, including freelance work in Hawaii, Peru, Germany and France.
 His role as the visual time keeper has taken him from the concert hall to the cruise ship, pit orchestra, recording studio, television, radio and nightclub.
 He is a magna cum laude graduate of the Berklee College of Music, three time Boston Music Award winner and recipient of a National Endowment for the Arts grant.
 Dan served as the Jazz Department chair, and on the board of the Arts and Education Committee, for Indian Hill Arts and was an adjunct faculty member at UMASS Lowell where he taught world music to grad students.
 He has been the percussion instructor for the Weston Public Schools for over 20 years and his students regularly make it into the district and all-state bands.
 Dan has had the opportunity to enrich, engage and entertain at many schools throughout the metrowest area with Rhythmkids, an interactive multicultural group of percussionists.
 He and his wife Penny reside with their three children in Weston, Massachusetts.

-Linda Murdock is our General Do-All...
-Linda is a recently retired educator who has worn a number of different hats in her career, including lawyer, teacher, and school principal, as well as playing the French horn in various Boston area bands and orchestras.
-She is the co-founder of SVNHM, has taught the beginner brass class, played horn or trumpet in concerts, and most recently has been learning to play clarinet and saxophone.
-She enjoys rewriting parts to make them more accessible, and arranging music for the band.
-She also copies music, helps with organizational work, and walks Blake (the band dog) when needed.
+Linda Murdock is a retired educator who has worn a number of different hats in her career, including lawyer, teacher, and school principal, as well as playing the French horn in various Boston area bands and orchestras.
+She is the co-founder of SVNHM, has taught the beginner brass class and played horn, trumpet, clarinet and most recently, tuba in concerts.
+She also started and conducts the SVNHM woodwind choir.
+She enjoys arranging music for the band and woodwind choir, copies music, helps with organizational work, walks Blake (the band dog) when needed, and is the horn specialist for the summer New England Adult Music Camp week.